deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

    * Then play the resulting samples with PlayTwoPartHarmonies.
 (You'll need to copy-and-paste a sample to a file.)

 MidiMusicExtractor.java prompts you for a path to a midi directory.
-It then produces, inside midi-learning/ in your home diectory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a subdirectory containing png images, a melodies.txt file, and an analysis.txt file.
+It then produces, inside midi-learning/ in your home diectory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a melodies.txt file, and an analysis.txt file.
 For example, if the MIDI directory you choose has the name "BEATLES", your midi-learning/ directory will contain something like the following:

   MINGW64 ~/midi-learning/BEATLES
   total 5188
-  20 analysis.txt  3708 harmonies-BEATLES.mp3  1392 harmonies-BEATLES.txt    60 melodies.txt     8 midi-images-RGB/
+  20 analysis.txt  3708 harmonies-BEATLES.mp3  1392 harmonies-BEATLES.txt    60 melodies.txt

 If you want the files to be written to a different directory, you can change the default.

-The generated images are 2d:  the x axis encodes time, the y axis encodes harmonies.
-Red encodes pitch, Blue encodes the instrument, Green encodes volume.
-It's configurable, and you can change it to use an HSB encoding.

 PlayTwoPartHarmony.java prompts you for a file containing two-party harmony strings (such as "harmonies-BEATLES.txt), renders the first line as MIDI and plays it on your speakers.
 It also outputs an mp3 file ("harmonies-BEATLES.mp3" above),